xurxe/screenreader-multilanguage-experiment/2020-04/2-data.md

 ### VoiceOver (mobile) + Safari, Chrome, Firefox, Opera Touch, Edge

 On iPhone, you can perform a simple gesture (by default, swipe up with one finger) to change VoiceOver language regardless of the OS language.
-When VoiceOver was in Finnish, everything was ready with a Finnish voice.
-When VoiceOver was in English, everything was read with an English voice.
+If VoiceOver is in Finnish, everything is announced with a Finnish voice.
+When VoiceOver is in English, everything is announced with an English voice.

 Note: when the word "image" is at the end of the `alt` text, the screen reader automatically removes it from the description.
 Same for when the word "button" is at the end of the button text content.